brndnmtthws/brndn-io/content/posts/digital-addiction/index.md

 ![People on subway looking at phones](1.jpg)

 I was sitting on the subway the other day and glanced up from my book to notice something that shouldn't be remarkable, yet somehow was: every single person in my line of sight was staring at their phone.
 This wasn't the first time I'd observed this phenomenon, but something about this particular moment struck me differently.
-It wasn't just that everyone was looking at their phones—it was the mechanical thumb-scrolling and the complete disconnection from their surroundings.
+Everyone had the same blank, thumb-scrolling look, like the train car had gone quiet in a way that felt off.

-We've created an alternate reality that fits in our pockets, and it's easy to let it consume our attention.
+We carry around a version of the world that's always louder and more immediate than whatever is right in front of us.
 But finding balance might be simpler than we think.

 ## Present in the Moment or Just Documenting It?